3-Week Musical Theatre Summer Camp for Kids I

 • Sound Recording: Since sound is an essential and complex component of storytelling, students will receive specialized instruction in sound recording equipment, sound mixing, and boom mic operation.
 The course covers proper set protocol for sound, sound leveling, syncing audio in post-production, and basic sound design techniques, all of which will be crucial for their final dialogue project.

-Course ProjectsOver the six weeks, students will write, direct, shoot, and edit four short films, each emphasizing a different fundamental aspect of filmmaking.
+Course ProjectsOver the six weeks, students will write, direct, shoot, and edit three short films, each emphasizing a different fundamental aspect of filmmaking.

-• Dialogue Project (Final Project) – One of the most challenging projects of the program, this film is the only dialogue film offered at the introductory level.
+• Dialogue Project (Final Project) – One of the most challenging projects of the program, this film is the only dialogue film offered in our teen programs.
 Students will apply all they have learned while also incorporating spoken dialogue as a complex new layer in visual storytelling.
 Because dialogue requires a deeper understanding of sound, students will receive additional instruction in sound recording, dialogue editing, sound leveling, and sound design to ensure clarity and emotional impact.
 They will also learn how to work with actors on delivering natural performances within the context of scripted dialogue.

 In the Los Angeles campus, at least one of these projects will be shot in the backlot of Universal Studios, in all other campuses these projects can be shot on outdoor locations around that city.